JohnEarnest/Decker/docs/decker.md

 In this dialog, the "name" of the widget is an internal identifier used by [scripts](#scripting) for referring to the button.
 Giving your widgets meaningful names will make scripting a lot easier.
 Every widget type has a "name" property.

+If you set a "shortcut" for a button (which may be a lowercase letter, a digit, or space), pressing and releasing that key on the keyboard will behave the same as clicking the button.

 Clicking "Action..." brings up a special dialog that can help you give buttons behavior when you click on them:

 ![](images/action.gif)